a5482pick/Twitter-Scan/README.md

 There is also a memory feature: the output tweets from a previous run are shown in another new tab.
 If memory is stored, a prompt box offers you the chance to clear memory at the start of the new run.

 To use: be on a twitter tweet tab.
-The browser-action is otherwise unavailable.
 In the prompt box, type what string you require to be in your selected tweets.
 Only these tweets will appear in the output tab.